-Just in time for the festive season, this flourless white chocolate slice with orange blossom and banana is a great one for the banana lovers!
-It’s an especially great gluten free cake if you can source gluten-free baking powder!
+When you’ve got some sad looking bananas in the fruit bowl, this flourless white chocolate slice with orange blossom and banana is a winner!
+It’s an especially great gluten-free banana cake if you can source gluten-free baking powder!

 Flour-less White Chocolate Slice with Orange Blossom and Banana